 These signs must be taken seriously but if there is distress, bring the child to the nearest emergency department as soon as possible.

 Jaundice has a variety of causes.
 The doctor should determine the root cause to ensure the start of the right treatment.

 Some of the usual causes of jaundice include:

 - Hepatitis – all forms involve liver inflammation.
 Over time, it can cause significant harm to the liver.

 - Epstein-Barr virus (EBV) – this is a common virus that affects both children and adults.
-It is spread via bodily fluids such as saliva
+It spreads via bodily fluids such as saliva

 - Hemolytic anemia